-Fresh crushed bones material was artificially infected with macerated mouse brain, infected with the 301V strain of mouse passaged BSE agent.
+In the experiment to assess the inactivation of the "133°/20/3 bars" heat/pressure/time conditions for the production of gelatine fresh crushed bones material was artificially infected with macerated mouse brain, infected with the 301V strain of mouse passaged BSE agent.
 The BSE infected starting material is a simulation of the worst case scenario and imitates the case that the bone is cross-contaminated with infected tissue and also contains backbone from which infected spinal cord is not completely removed.

 The spiked bone raw material, after degreasing and subsequent drying, was submitted to a scaled down model of autoclaving at 133°C during 20 minutes at 3 bars, followed by gelatine extraction by hot water.
-(This process can be repeated up to eight times, after which no gelatine can be extracted anymore.)
 The raw product is then further processed (refined, filtered, sterilised) as in the other production procédées.
 A sample summarised description of the process is as follows:

-- Finely crushed bone chips are degreased with hot water (85-90°C, pH = approximately 5, during an average of 15 minutes); - After centrifugation and pre-drying, the bone chips are dried (rotating drier) in a stream of hot air (over 400°C) and then calibrated (mean particle size 15-20 mm); - The calibrated bone chips are first pre-heated with steam (115°C, 1.7 bars, 10 minutes) in an autoclave; - The pre-heated bone chips are autoclaved and pressurised with steam at 133°C, 3 bars, 23 minutes and then after depressurisation the gelatine is extracted with water; (10°C in most steps, 20 minutes); - The steam heating (133°C/3bars/20 minutes) and water extraction is repeated up to eight times on the residual bone chips;
+- Finely crushed bone chips are degreased with hot water (85-90°C, pH = approximately 5, during an average of 15 minutes); - After centrifugation and pre-drying, the bone chips are dried (rotating drier) in a stream of hot air (over 400°C) and then calibrated (mean particle size 15-20 mm); - The calibrated bone chips are first pre-heated with steam (115°C, 1.7 bars, 10 minutes) in an autoclave; - The pre-heated bone chips are always submitted to a first autoclaving step with steam at 133°C, 3 bars, 20 minutes and then after depressurisation the gelatine is extracted with water (10°C in most steps, 20 minutes).
+These conditions are not only necessary for the TSE inactivation but also for the gelatine manufacturing process.